We offer two sessions each year, one in June and one in January.

 The full two-week session of USPAS is regarded as equivalent to a three semester hour course in a standard university, which corresponds to roughly 45 hours of classroom engagement.
 In USPAS we typically go well beyond this 45 hours of engagement and the experience can be intense when compressed into two weeks.
 Therefore, it is important to carefully read the course descriptions and make sure you are comfortable with your preparation and that you satisfy needed prerequisites.
 Also, students are encouraged to look at previous versions of courses archived on our web site (see Course Materials) and study in advance.
 If needed, contact with instructors for advice on suitability and preparation can be made via the USPAS Office.
 Limited tutorials are also available on our website for introductions and background on a variety of topics.

-Students may request full financial support which covers the Registration Fee (includes course materials, textbook, breakfast and dinner each day of the program, etc) and a shared hotel room (shared with another student).
+Students may request financial support to cover the Registration Fee (includes course materials, textbook, breakfast and dinner each day of the program, etc) and a shared hotel room (shared with another student).
 Partial scholarships are also available.
 Financial support is limited and is usually restricted to matriculating graduate students or postdocs within 5 years of graduation.
+We also offer the Sekazi K. Mtingwa Scholarship to support the increased participation of identities (Black/African American, Hispanic/Latino/a, American Indians and Alaskan Natives) that are historically underrepresented in the study and workforce of Accelerator Science and Engineering.
+Additionally we have the Mel Month Scholarship for Women in Accelerator Science and Engineering.

 There is a section on each Application Form where you may request financial support.
 A total of four documents must be submitted to be considered: